Written by Julissa Padilla Photos by Madison Shafer and Randy Cartwright

 The early days for Disney were such a blast for Randy.
 The studio had a much more relaxed feel and was a more family-friendly kind of place.
 As he said: "The management realized we were all young and creative kids and really gave us a lot of freedom to do whatever we wanted.
 I remember we’d we could walk onto the sets when they were filming live action and watch as much as we wanted, they didn’t have any closed sets back then.
 They'd have these huge kinds of catwalks way at the top for the lighting people to put the lights on, and so at lunch, we'd sometimes climb up the stairs to the catwalk....in the middle of this huge five story space...and we'd drop off super balls and try to catch them as they bounced up.
 And nobody minded that kind of stuff.
 Nowadays the have signs everywhere, nobody is allowed in."

 While working at the studio, Randy continued his fascination with cameras and decided to film the daily life of a Disney animator.
 He wanted to shoot the studio to be able to just have fun and try out his new camera.
-His cameraman was John Lassetter, eventually director for the film Toy Story, and filmed every artist he would encounter at the studio, including Walt Disney’s son-in-law Ron Miller.
+His cameraman was John Lassetter, eventually director for the film Toy Story, filmed every artist he would encounter at the studio, including Walt Disney’s son-in-law Ron Miller.
 The studios didn’t mind Randy filming the studio, especially since it was a more friendly kind of reason.
+He would show his goofier side and was showcasing how the studio ran.
 Randy used the films as his own home movies, but they would eventually serve a wonderful purpose to preserve the history of the Disney Studios.
+They used his films as most of the archival footage for the documentary Waking Sleeping Beauty which documents Disney during this time.
+I feel this is one of the best ideas any employee for any studio can do because it serves as a great reminiscing mechanism.
+Every person can look at these films and just conclude how carefree the studio was.

 During the 1980's and 90's, Randy kept getting impressive animation roles.
 After working on the leads for Fox and the Hound and returning from his visit from Japan after an animation training, he came back with his job waiting for him.
 Randy went to animate the heroine Belle from Beauty and the Beast and to his most famous animation credit, the carpet from Aladdin.
 This was the Renaissance of Disney which meant that the studio was having massive success with all the movies being released.
 When a studio has too much success, sometimes they will tend to lose their creative juices and just become enthralled with getting the most money they can.
 Randy was starting to feel uncomfortable with this kind of attention so he decided to move over to Dreamworks, a new animation studio, to start a new animation life.
 There, Randy worked Shrek and The Road to El Dorado, yet it was never the same as for working for Disney.